devstaff-crete/DevStaff-Heraklion/Sponsors.md

 We want venues that are accessible, large enough for our size and provide the necessary equipment (e.g. fast internet connection, projector, comfortable seating, etc.) to help our meet-ups run smoothly.
 You can find more details in [this relevant discussion](https://github.com/devstaff-crete/DevStaff-Heraklion/issues/185).
 We prefer a venue that is free and without any unreasonable demands.

 The list below describes the awareness benefits that our venue sponsor receives in return:
-* leaflets (can be left on a table at entrance),
+* All the standard awareness benefits we offer (see the section "Awareness benefits" for more details).
-* online banner on DevStaff website (with back-link do-follow),
+* Online banner on DevStaff website (with back-link do-follow).
-* "Thank-you" message by organizers during Meetup (not by company),
-* Sponsor’s slide in DevStaff Welcome presentation,
+* Sponsor's slide in DevStaff Welcome presentation.
-* "Thank you" mention in our social media.

 ### How to contact us about Sponsorship opportunities
 Depending on the time of year and ongoing sponsor engagements, some, or all, of the above options may or may not be available.
 Please contact us at [info@devstaff.gr](mailto:info@devstaff.gr?subject:Sponsorship), so you can get in touch with the Org Team and discuss the available options.